hot-glue-for-rails/hot-glue/README.md

 To be clear: You CAN use Devise with Rails 7, but you must still do the Legacy Step #5 described below for your login to work.

+You MUST run the installer FIRST or else you will put your app into a non-workable state:
 ```
 rails generate devise:install
 ```